Welcome to today's edition of the Rush 24-7 podcast.

 And they remain fascinated with the KGB.

-Uh a bride uh getting married in toilet paper, two-ply, extra soft toilet paper.
+This is not going to amuse Cheryl Crow, a bride getting married in toilet paper, two-ply, extra-soft toilet paper.

 Lovebirds Jennifer Cannon and Doy Nichols of Lexington, Kentucky, plan to get hitched Wednesday in a public restroom.

-She will be wearing a gown fashioned from glue, tape, and Charmin ultra soft and ultra-strong toilet tissue.
+She will be wearing a gown fashioned from glue, tape, and Charmin, ultra-soft and ultra-strong toilet tissue.

 Bad news for the guy because we all know you're never supposed to squeeze the Charmin.

-But the great thing about this wedding is since it's all happening in toilet paper, the wedding and the marriage will be easy to flush once it comes time.
+But the great thing about this wedding is, since it's all happening in toilet paper, the wedding and the marriage will be easy to flush once it comes time.

 Santa Claus says that a woman who sat on his lap was naughty.